 According to a UPI report from Moscow, June 8, reigning world chess champion Boris Spassky told the Communist Party newspaper "Pravda" that Ameircan Bobby Fischer has the best chance to wrest away his crown.
 "These chances, however, may remain nothing but chances," Spassky said.
 "Fischer still has to play Bent Larsen of Denmark, who is a battle-scarred fighter.
-His sporting, fighting qualities are superior to those markers."
+His sporting, fighting qualities are superior to those of Fischer.
+But Fischer has the advantage of being a chess master."